ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 | Lock-in period | 5 years from date of investment |

-Section 54, 54F, and 54EC each have different eligibility rules, time limits, and reinvestment requirements.
-A Finnovate advisor can help you identify the right route before you commit capital.
+Sections 54, 54F, and 54EC each have different eligibility rules, time limits, and reinvestment requirements.
+Our advisory team can help identify the right route before capital is committed.

 | Particulars | Amount |